ethereum/ethereum-org-website/src/content/developers/tutorials/nft-minter/index.md

 Inside your `interact.js` file, let's define our function, `mintNFT`, which eponymously will mint our NFT.

-Because we will be making numerous asynchronous calls \(to Pinata to pin our metadata to IPFS, Alchemy Web3 to load our smart contract, and Metamask to sign our transactions\), our function will also be asynchronous.
+Because we will be making numerous asynchronous calls \(to Pinata to pin our metadata to IPFS, Alchemy Web3 to load our smart contract, and MetaMask to sign our transactions\), our function will also be asynchronous.

 The three inputs to our function will be the `url` of our digital asset, `name`, and `description`.
 Add the following function signature below the `connectWallet` function: